getify/foi-lang/test-new-tokenizer/Syntactic-Grammar.md

    A bare base alone falls through to its non-chained form via BareOperandExprNoEmpty's later alternatives.

+   None of ChainExpr / AtCallExpr / OpFuncExpr carry `:as` directly.
+   Annotation comes from an enclosing AsExpr (§5).

    Postfix `'` is adjacent to the preceding expression (no trivia between), terminates the access chain (no dot/bracket access may follow), and may itself be followed only by zero or more